| AustinTek homepage | | Linux Virtual Server Links | AZ_PROJ map server | |

 Table of Contents

-AustinTek provides wifi connectivity for conferences, meetings, outdoor events, and installs permanent wifi setups for businesses.
-Security can be anything from fully open, to fully encrypted on every segment of the network, allowing sensitive data (e.g. business or HIPAA medical data) to be transferred securely.
-We work in the RTP Triangle, Durham, Chapel Hill, Cary, Raleigh, Wake Forest and nearby Triad area in North Carolina.
-Service outside this area can be arranged.
+AustinTek provides wifi connectivity for conferences, meetings, conventions, outdoor events (zoo, fairgrounds, gardens) and installs permanent wifi setups for businesses, appartment complexes, libraries and hospitals (anyone who wants wifi).
+Security can be from fully open, to fully encrypted on every segment of the network, allowing sensitive data (e.g. business or HIPAA medical data) to be transferred securely.
+AustinTek is in RTP Triangle, Durham, Chapel Hill, Cary, Raleigh, Wake Forest and nearby Triad area in North Carolina.
+Service outside this area can be arranged for the cost of travel.

 Accompanying network services (e.g. internet name registration, VPN, VLAN, DNS, DHCP, mail and web servers) are available as well.